“Stem cells are special human cells that can develop into many different types of cells, from muscle cells to brain cells.”

 These cells have been tested and arranged by converting tissue-specific cells into embryonic cells in the lab.
-These cells are accepted as an important tool to learn about normal development, onset and progression of the disease and also helpful in testing various drugs.
+These cells are accepted as an important tool to learn about the normal development, onset and progression of the disease and are also helpful in testing various drugs.
 These stem cells share the same characteristics as embryonic cells do.
-They also have the potential to give rise to all the different cell types of human body.
+They also have the potential to give rise to all the different types of cells in the human body.

 Mesenchymal Stem Cells

 These cells are mainly formed from the connective tissues surrounding other tissues and organs, known as the stroma.
 These mesenchymal stem cells are accurately called stromal cells.
 The first mesenchymal stem cells were found in the bone marrow that is capable of developing bones, fat cells, and cartilage.

 There are different mesenchymal stem cells that are used to treat various diseases as they have been developed from different tissues of the human body.
 The characteristics of mesenchymal stem cells depend on the organ from where they originate.

 Following are the important applications of stem cells:

 This is the most important application of stem cells.
 The stem cells can be used to grow a specific type of tissue or organ.
 This can be helpful in kidney and liver transplants.
 The doctors have already used the stem cells from beneath the epidermis to develop skin tissue that can repair severe burns or other injuries by tissue grafting.